 In feng shui, the term annual star is used for the annual movement of energies according to the classical feng shui school called flying stars (Xuan Kong).
-Basically, it is a way of keeping track of the good and the bad feng shui energies (called stars) every new year.
+Basically, it's a way of keeping track of the good and the bad feng shui energies (called stars) every new year.

 The Nine Feng Shui Annual Stars